Iberian Peninsula & Southern France

 2. Provide herbivore critical care and benebac.
 Follow instructions on the products.

 3. Encourage exercise in an open area to help expel gas.

 4. Monitor closely.
 If poop is loose or no poop after 8-12 hours, seek veterinarian care.

 Handling Your Rabbit

-Wash your hands with warm, soapy water before and after handling any animal.
-This habit will help to prevent the spread of germs, and help to prevent accidental bites by washing away smells that may entice them (like if you recently handled food or treats).
+Wash your hands with warm, soapy water before and after handling any pet animal.
+Help prevent the spread of germs and prevent accidental bites by washing away smells that may entice them (like if you recently handled food or treats).

-All animals should have a veterinarian check-up soon after you bring them home.
-It is helpful to keep a medical record on an animal should an emergency occur.
+Thank you for taking the time to learn about your new family member.
+We recommend having a veterinarian check-up soon after you bring your new pet home.
+It is helpful to keep a medical record about your pet should an emergency ever occur.